Create sites

 Select a geographic boundary

-1. On the Maps tab, click Define areas and select Select geography.
+1. On the Maps tab, click Define areas, and select Select geography.

 The Select geography workflow pane appears.

-2. Choose a method of selection.
+2. Choose a method of selection as follows:

 • Select from map—Click a geographic area on the map to select it.